ItsIrv/quvel-kit/docs/frontend/README.md

-# QuVel Kit Frontend Documentation
+# Frontend Documentation

 ## Overview

-The QuVel Kit frontend is built with Vue 3, TypeScript, and Quasar 2 in SSR mode with Express.
-This documentation covers the architecture, services, and development patterns used throughout the frontend codebase.
+QuVel Kit's frontend is built with Vue 3 and Quasar 2, featuring server-side rendering (SSR) with SPA fallback and Capacitor support for native mobile/desktop builds.
+The architecture follows a modular, service-oriented approach with strict TypeScript typing throughout.

 ## Technology Stack